AJK Board of Intermediate and Secondary Education, Mirpur

 The Azad Jammu & Kashmir Board of Intermediate and Secondary Education (AJKBISE) was established in 1973 through an ordinance promulgated by the Government of Azad Kashmir.
 It is located in Mirpur, Azad Kashmir.
 Before the establishment of the AJK BISE, educational institutes in Azad Kashmir were included in the jurisdiction of the Board of Intermediate and Secondary Education, Lahore (BISE Lahore).

 The first examination was conducted by this Board in 1974, in which 6,161 candidates of Secondary School Certificate (SSC) & Higher Secondary School Certificate (HSSC) appeared.
 The scope of its activities gradually increased.
 The rules and regulations of Board of Intermediate and Secondary Education, Lahore have been adopted on the principle of parity with Punjab.

+The link of the official website of this institution has been changed in 2025.
+Now the new link is here ajkbise.edu.pk.
+You can check the details of this institution by visiting this link.
+Another website related to the same stream has been developed from where students can download past papers and also check the news of new updates.
+The name of this website is ajkbise.news and this website is launched on 2024-12-22 and it is owned by a private organization.